Volume VI. OPERA

 5c.
 Daniel: with piano.

 3. Moratorium: 12 minutes; soprano or mezzo-soprano, optional bass, and mixed chorus; poem by Robert Hillyar (uc); Jepthah promises to sacrifice the first living being he meets if he wins the battle.
 He is met by his daughter.
+This work is best performed as a ballet.
 Unperformed.

 3a.
 Moratorium: medium orchestra (2/2+/2+/2+ 2/2/1/1 2/1 and strings).